 I was given an epidural and after the medicine kicked in, the contractions went back to their weaker state.
 I always thought that an epidural numbed the lower body, but I didn’t feel any sensation whatsoever of the drug, other than being able to tell that the contractions were weaker.

 I continued to watch the monitor that displayed Sienna’s heart rate and the strength of the contractions.
 When a contraction began, Sienna’s heart rate would drop until I took a deep breath and got her the oxygen she needed to bring her heart rate back to normal.
-It was amazing to watch how quickly the oxygen got to her and be able to make sure she was in a healthy state.
+It was amazing to watch

 An hour after my water broke, I was dilated to an 8 and was whisked off to the delivery room in my bed on wheels.
 I was transferred to a different table and my doctor, pediatrician, anesthesiologist and nurse buzzed around getting ready for delivery.
 My doctor was so excited, we were all laughing and having a good time.
 He had told me this would be the case, but I thought he was crazy and that I’d be in much more pain.